jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-05-03-programming-by-wishful-thinking.md

 layout: post
 title: Programming by wishful thinking and why we need to read
 category: Programming
-tags: [Programming, Harold Abelson, Gerald Jay Sussman]
+tags: [Programming, Harold Abelson, Gerald Jay Sussman, Book]
 date: 2017-05-03 12:00:00 PM UTC
 ---

 <!-- May 3, 2017 08:00:00 PM Philippine Time -->

-Having been influenced by the idea of TDD (even though I have never done it before) and the idea of "respecting levels of abstraction", (and Clean Code of course), in my recent tasks at work, because we do not have tests, I just make myself imagine that the UI layer (the Presenters, Controllers, etc.) contains the tests.
+Having been influenced by the idea of TDD (even though I have never done it before) and the idea of ["respecting levels of abstraction"](https://simpleprogrammer.com/2017/01/27/respecting-abstraction/), (and the Clean Code book of course), in my recent tasks at work, because we do not have tests, I just make myself imagine that the UI layer (the Presenters, Controllers, etc.) contains the tests.

 <!--more-->